 Our Favorite Camping Chair Is Now 25% Off for a Limited Time

-The indomitable NEMO Stargazer—one of the best camping chairs ever crafted—is currently on sale for a limited time.
+The indomitable NEMO Stargaze—one of the best camping chairs ever crafted—is currently on sale for a limited time.
 Here's how to get yours today.

 What makes this chair so special?
 For starters, once assembled, it reclines so you can literally gaze upon the cosmos with wild-eyed wonder and awe as your mango White Claw sits comfortably in the side drink pocket.
 If pondering your own significance becomes a bit too much, you can prop the chair up and kick back by the fire to be coddled by its durable aluminum frame, mesh netting, and padded headrest.